-- 1.4 The revised Prudential Code covers the following Prudential Indicators which were approved by Council on 22 February 2018:
+- 1.4 The revised Prudential Code covers the following Prudential Indicators which were approved by Council on 21 February 2019:

 - Actual and estimates of financing costs to net revenue stream;

 - Estimates of capital expenditure;

 - Actual capital expenditure;

 - Estimate of Capital Financing Requirement;

-- · Actual Capital Financing Requirement;
+- Actual Capital Financing Requirement;

-- · Authorised limit for external debt;
+- Authorised limit for external debt;

 - Operational boundary for external debt;

 - Actual external debt;

-- · Gross debt and Capital Financing Requirement;
+- Gross debt and Capital Financing Requirement;

 - Upper and lower limit of maturity structure of borrowing fixed and variable;

 - Upper limit on principal sums invested for periods of over 365 days.

-- 1.5 In addition to the above indicators, where there is a significant difference between the net and the gross borrowing position the risk and benefits associated with this strategy will be clearly stated in the annual strategy.
+- 1.5 In addition to the above indicators, local indicators showing the level of reserves which are backed by cash in the bank and internal borrowing as a percentage of the capital financing requirement have been introduced to this report.
+Also, where there is a significant difference between the net and the gross borrowing position the risk

+and benefits associated with this strategy will be clearly stated in the annual strategy.

 - 1.6 The strategy covers:

 - a) Prospects for interest rates;

 - b) Treasury limits in force which will limit the treasury risk and activities of the Council, including prudential and treasury indicators;

 - c) The borrowing strategy;

 - d) Sensitivity forecast;

 - e) External and internal borrowing;

 - f) Debt rescheduling;

 - g) Policy on borrowing in advance of need;

 - h) The investment strategy; and

 - i) The policy on the use of external service providers.